MENINNI, Federico

 finding refreshment for my senses,

-others will switch off the lights to sleep.
+others will close the lights to sleep.

 at the mere thought that soulless things